 Once you’ve settled into one of Providence’s many downtown hotels, everything is accessible by foot.
-Walk out your door to discover the Rhode Island Convention & Entertainment Complex, great restaurants, shopping and a multitude of places to experience Providence, all within walking distance.
+Walk out your door to discover the Rhode Island Convention Center, great restaurants, shopping and a multitude of places to experience Providence, all within walking distance.

 Finding the right accommodations to meet your event needs is easy with 5,500 rooms to choose from in the Greater Providence area, and 2,400 rooms located within one mile of the Convention Center.
 Connected to the RICC and right in the heart of downtown Providence is Omni Providence Hotel, which has 22,877 square feet of meeting space and 564 guest rooms.
 Attendees will enjoy this world-class hotel that is complete with beautiful views, great dining venues, access to the Capital Club Fitness Center and is within easy reach of shopping, entertainment and historical sights.

-The Providence Biltmore Curio Collection by Hilton is another excellent hotel choice close to the Convention Center, with 294 guest rooms and suites and 19,000 square feet of meeting space.
-What sets the Biltmore apart is its meeting space design that has natural light, panoramic views and a separate outdoor terrace.
+The Graduate Providence is another excellent hotel choice close to the Convention Center, with 294 guest rooms and suites and 19,000 square feet of meeting space.
+What sets the Graduate Providence apart is its meeting space design that has natural light, panoramic views and a separate outdoor terrace.
 Attendees will enjoy the open ambience, along with the superior food and beverage service.

 For a more historical feel, stay at Renaissance Providence Downtown Hotel.
-This hotel, which was recently renovated, brings old and new together with historic 1920s architecture and modern luxury.
+This hotel brings old and new together with historic 1920s architecture and modern luxury.
 The hotel has 272 guest rooms and 10,000 square feet of meeting space, with on-site dining and fitness centers available for attendees.

 On the East Side of town is the city’s only waterfront location, Hilton Garden Inn Providence.
 Recently renovated and rebranded, this upscale hotel with 137 rooms and suites, offers incredible views of the harbor, is within walking distance to dining and shopping options, and features convenient shuttle service for attendees to the downtown area.
 With 1,300 square feet of meeting space, Hilton Garden Inn Providence is an excellent option to consider for a meeting on the trendy East Side.